 I was born James Edward Granowsky in Binghamton New York Jan.30th 1959 to Jerry and Judy.
 I have an older brother named Jeff.
-I became Jimmy Graham in 1960 when my dad who at the time was working on a local T.V. show as Captain Jerry host of the Popeye show changed our last name.
-Soon he moved the family to New York City where he put aside his acting ambitions and began a long career in radio, working at WNEW throughout the 60's.
+I became Jimmy Graham in 1960 when my Dad who at the time was working on a local T.V. show as Captain Jerry host of the Popeye show changed our last name.
+Soon he moved the family to New York City where he began a long career in radio and T.V.

 In 1970 we moved to Stockbridge, Massachusetts where my Dad started a radio station (WGRG) that played a vast variety of music that influenced my eclectic taste in music.

-At age 12 I began studying Jazz piano with Mike Schiffer who taught me all about Monk, Miles, Bird, Tristano(who my uncle Hal had drummed with in the 50's) and the other greats of Jazz.
+At age 12 I began studying Jazz piano with Mike Schiffer who taught me all about Monk, Miles, Bird, Tristano, and the other pioneers of Jazz.

-I finished my senior year at Berkeley High School while studying jazz piano with Art Lande.
-Through Art I began studying composition with W.A.
-Mathieu.
-More study took place in the years 76-78 including North Indian Flute with G.Sachdev, and singing with Pandit Pran Nath and Terry Riley.
+After relocating to the west coast, I finished my senior year at Berkeley High School and began studying jazz piano with Art Lande.
+Through Art I began studying with W.A.
+Mathieu and soon began Indian music classes with G.Sachdev, Pandit Pran Nath, and Terry Riley.

 In 81/82 I co-led the New Wave Power Pop groups Section 8 with David Steinberg, and The Now with Bobby Robles.
 I also played in The Legendary Ladies of Rock And Roll show with Darlene Love, Ronnie Spector, and Martha Reeves.